For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 Check Price on Amazon Shop at Infinite Discs

-The Bennu is another disc from a lesser known brand that I absolutely love.
-It has a great feel and flys oh so straight!
+The Bennu is another disc from a lesser-known brand that I absolutely love.
+It has a great feel and flies oh so straight!

 PROS